 02 of 08

-If you love the look of sashiko patterns, but want to try something a little different, you can experiment with changing up sashiko embroidery designs.
-Work with patterns in different ways, mix up the colors, or using non-sashiko stitches to open up a whole new world of embroidery options.
+If you love the look of sashiko patterns but want to try something a little different, you can experiment with changing up sashiko embroidery designs.
+Work with patterns in different ways, mix up the colors, or use non-sashiko stitches to open up a whole new world of embroidery options.

 03 of 08